 The stories she told about shooting “Little House on the Prairie” took me back to a time in my life in the 1970s that was so full and vibrant.
 Working on the Walnut Grove set – in the middle of Big Sky Movie Ranch in Simi Valley – was a great adventure and a period of my life packed with memories.

-About the same time as the release of her book I had moved away from Hollywood, making a new home in Napa, California.
+At about the same time as the release of her book, I had moved away from Hollywood, making a new home in Napa, California.
 Being away from the entertainment business gave me some distance to think about just what I’d been doing for all those years.

 And then I befriended a writer in Napa, Andy Demsky, who one day announced to me, “I think you have a book in you.”

 To which I replied, “I don’t think so.”